Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/breed_data.md

 This value is an  _optional_  value that is used to determine the weighting that the child bee has versus all other bees the **same** two parents can make.
 The value is represented as a `double` and can be any number greater than zero.
 This value determines the weighting that the child bee has when breeding.
 The default for this value is 10.

-Suppose for example that we have t
+Suppose for example that we have two parents: `Iron` and `Gold` and that these two parents can make three different bee types: `Diamond`
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYwMjYzODQ0LC0xOTkyOTQ1NDE4LC0xMT
+eyJoaXN0b3J5IjpbMTg1MTYxODcwMCwtMTk5Mjk0NTQxOCwtMT
-EzOTc4ODEwLDEwNzgwNTA1MiwtNzUzOTE3MzAxLDgxMDAxNzcx
+ExMzk3ODgxMCwxMDc4MDUwNTIsLTc1MzkxNzMwMSw4MTAwMTc3
-OV19
+MTldfQ==
 -->